VisaalPathak/VisaalPathak.github.io/_posts/2023-04-21-creating-airflow-services.md

 [Install]
 WantedBy=multi-user.target
 ```
-Here, <code>Environment</code> and <code>ExecStart</code> should hold values depending on the virtual environment in which you have installed airflow.<br>
+Here, <code>Environment</code> and <code>ExecStart</code> should hold values depending on the virtual environment in which you have installed airflow.<br/>

 A short description of above configuration

-**1. Description**: It's a small description about our service.<br>
+**1. Description**: It's a small description about our service.<br/>
 **2. After**: It simply means that your service must be started after the services that are required for your deamon to run, like for apache-airflow we need network, mysql to be ready before it gets started.
-If your apache-airflow installation requires redis or rabbitmq services than you can specify the dependency here<br>
+If your apache-airflow installation requires redis or rabbitmq services than you can specify the dependency here<br/>
-**3. Environment**: Tt specifies the file where service will find or create its environment variables<br>
+**3. Environment**: Tt specifies the file where service will find or create its environment variables<br/>
-**4. User**: Your Login username, the specified userid will be used to invoke the service.<br>
+**4. User**: Your Login username, the specified userid will be used to invoke the service.<br/>
-**5. ExecStart** : here you can specify the command to be executed or set the proper path to your script that needs to be excuted. in our case we simple need to run the command airflow webserver<br>
+**5. ExecStart** : here you can specify the command to be executed or set the proper path to your script that needs to be excuted. in our case we simple need to run the command airflow webserver<br/>
 **6.Restart**: by default, systemd does not restart your service if the program exits for whatever reason.
-This is usually not what you want for a service that must be always available, so we’re instructing it to always restart on-failure<br>
+This is usually not what you want for a service that must be always available, so we’re instructing it to always restart on-failure<br/>
 **&.
 RestartSec**: by default, systemd attempts a restart after 100ms.
 You can specify the number of seconds to wait before attempting a restart, using RestartSec.